BioinfoMachineLearning/PSBench/README.md

 ### Blind Prediction Results of Estimating the Accuracy of CASP16 In-house Models

-Note: Replace $DATADIR with the path where the CASP16_inhouse_TOP5_dataset is downloaded.
+Note: Replace $DATADIR with the path where the CASP16_inhouse_TOP5_dataset is stored.

 #### Evaluation in terms of TM-score
 ```